-Tennessee is known to have 15 ghost towns, but it is believed this current number is not a complete count.
+There are about 15 ghost towns in Tennessee, but it is believed this current number is not a complete count.
 Due to historical natural disasters, flooding, and inaccessible territory, there may be more ghost towns in Tennessee’s history than available records show.

 Tennessee is well known for its ties to Elvis Presley, Graceland, Home of the Blues, the Grand Ole Opry, and the Great Smoky Mountains, but the history goes even deeper.
 The seventh president of the United States, Andrew Jackson, called Tennessee home.
 The Civil War significantly shaped the state, and Tennessee even has a life-size replica of the Parthenon in Athens, Greece.

 Cades Cove, Tennessee